AdisonCavani/distro-grub-themes/README.md

 ```
 Dnf

-**Grub Customizer DOES NOT WORK on recent Fedora releases without extensive modification.
+**WARNING:Grub Customizer DOES NOT WORK on recent Fedora releases without extensive modification.
 [Manually installing](#manual-installation) a GRUB theme is much more secure and hassle free.**

 ```
+Use at own risk.
 sudo dnf install grub-customizer
 ```